 It is essential that the processing of both data types be as consistent as possible too.
 For instance, since an atmospheric correction is typically applied to satellite altimetry data, we applied the identical correction to the tide-gauge data.
-The details of the atmospheric corrections and their accuracies are not relevant here, since common errors will cancel in the differentiation.
+This correction is referred to as SLP (Sea Level Pressure) correction in the header of the t-files, but it comprises the static and dynamic effects of the atmosphere.
+The corrections were provided by AVISO under the name Dynamic Atmospheric Correction (DAC).
+However, the details of the atmospheric corrections and their accuracies are not relevant here, since common errors will cancel in the differentiation.
 It is the consistency of models and corrections applied to both datasets that must be ensured.

 All tide gauge data used in our calculations are from the Revised Local Reference (or ’RLR’) dataset of the PSMSL.
 We selected tide gauges with more than 15 years and a minimum of 70% of valid monthly mean sea levels over the satellite altimetry period, starting in 1993.0.